hyperledger/anoncreds-spec/spec/data_flow_presentation_create_presentation.md

 :::

-##### Requested Proof

 The `requested_proof` is the mapping from the presentation request attributes and predicates to the data in the presentation that satisfies the request.
 This is divided into five parts:

 - The request attributes, where a single attribute `name` is requested.
 - The request attribute groups, where a set of `names` are requested from a single source credential.
-- Request attributes satisfied without `restrictions` that are satisfied with a self attested attribute.
+- Request attributes without `restrictions` that are satisfied with self attested attributes.
 - Request attributes that are unrevealed.
 - Request predicates.

-The a JSON summary, with comments, for the data in each of the parts is listed below:
+A JSON summary, with comments, for the data in each of the parts is listed below:

 **Revealed Attributes**